 - Recognise spatial patterns and the relationship between physical and human environments.

 - Understand the relationships between people and their environments.

 - Develop a range of skills necessary to carry out a Geographical enquiry.

 - Develop the ability to recognise different attitudes and values.

-Junior Cert Geography in Drogheda Grammar School will encourage students to:
+Junior Cycle Geography in Drogheda Grammar School will encourage students to:

 - Develop a sense of place in relation to their surroundings and to other places.

-- To use as much as possible (especially in Junior Cert.) examples from the local area.
+- To use as much as possible (especially in Junior Cycle.) examples from the local area.

 - Learn about the variety of human environments; the way that people alter environments and the way that environments shape people’s activities.

 - Understand the significance of the location of places and the spatial organisation of human activities.